John Luke

 In 1946, Luke had a solo exhibition of his oil and tempera paintings at the Belfast Museum and Art Gallery: a total of 85 artworks including four sculptures.
 In 1947 John Luke's work was included at an exhibition of noted Ulster artists in London.
 Then, in 1948, the Northern Ireland Council For Encouragement of Music and The Arts (CEMA), the forerunner of the arts council of Northern Ireland, held a retrospective for Luke in Belfast.
 In 1951, Luke painted a mural for the Festival of Britain in his characteristically, formalized style.
 There is another mural of his in the Masonic Hall, Rosemary Street, Belfast, and an oil The Old Callan Bridge in the County Museum, Armagh.
 From 1953 he lectured at Belfast College of Art.

 John Luke spent his final years - after the death of his mother - in relative poverty in a flat in Duncairn Gardens, Belfast, and died in the Mater Hospital in 1975.
-The following year, the Arts Councils of Ireland mounted a comprehensive exhibition of his work at the Ulster Museum and the Douglas Hyde Gallery in Dublin.
+The following year, the Arts Councils of Ireland mounted an extensive exhibition of his work at the Ulster Museum and the Douglas Hyde Gallery in Dublin.
 His artworks appear in several public and private collections, including: Ulster Museum, Belfast; County Museum, Armagh; Queen's University Belfast; and many more.

 More Information About Visual Arts in Ireland